 Keen for the Harcourt Mountain Bike Park to open in February 2018?
 Keep up with progress here.

-The latest official report we’ve got from Department of Environment, Land, Water & Planning (DELWP) is current as of 23 October 2017.
+The latest official written report we’ve got from Department of Environment, Land, Water & Planning (DELWP) is current as of 23 October 2017.
 It’s got juicy detail in there about construction progress, as well as stuff about naming it ‘La Larr Ba Gauwa Park’, and a proposal for the as-yet unnamed road that runs to it.

 Below, we’ve saved earlier updates from The Department of Environment, Land, Water & Planning, including progress videos and records of the earlier timeline for consultation and construction.